olegdiominov/gamewrapper/README.md

 As a bonus, I can also set virtual desktop size per game even if they're in the same prefix, compared to doing it per prefix with `winecfg`.

+This also works with native games as long as they can run in a window of appropriate size.

 ### Pause/unpause